|

 Myrtle, Red

-from the leaves and twigs.
-It is helpful in meditation
+Myrtle is obtained from the leaves and twigs.
+It is helpful in

-Sweet camphoraceous aroma similar to eucalyptus with a touch
+Scent Profile: Sweet camphoraceous aroma similar to eucalyptus with

 More information is available